RathodAnilT/PHP-Tutorial/README.md

 - Arguments are specified after the function name, inside the parentheses.
 You can add as many arguments as you want, just separate them with a comma.

--The following example has a function with one argument ($fname).
+- The following example has a function with one argument ($fname).
 When the familyName() function is called, we also pass along a name, e.g. ("Jani"), and the name is used inside the function, which outputs several different first names, but an equal last name: